hackforla/guides/README.md

 ### Project context
 The Guides will cover templates, how-to’s, and straightforward instructions to teach members of each communities how to

-View the [insert one sheet here] WIP
+Help us write our one sheet for the project by volunteering! [insert one sheet here]

 ### Technology used